Informal plan for Uintah Bluffs calls for 120 apartments

 A main point of dispute was traffic impacts.
 According to Craddock's traffic consultant, Jeff Hodsdon, apartments/condominiums have fewer children, leading to fewer vehicle trips per day.
 This means that 120 units wouldn't result in noticeably more traffic than 57 or 48, he said.
 But residents weren't convinced, and in a phone call the day after the meeting Craddock said he thinks the 120-unit idea probably would lead to more traffic than the previous ones - about 300 trips per day.

-Another concern is where the Uintah Bluffs access road is proposed to come in - at a tight turn on Manitou Boulevard a few hundred feet north of Monument Street.
+Another concern is where the Uintah Bluffs access road is proposed to come in - at a tight turn on Manitou Boulevard near Monument Street.

 The attendees - chiefly residents from that area - made it clear they are not happy even with the current traffic situation.
 They complained about speeders on Manitou Boulevard, cut-through traffic using the boulevard between Uintah Street and the downtown and the lack of sidewalks on the boulevard as well as on Monument Street (which is used by numerous children walking to Bristol School).